strong-roots-capital/od/doc/documentation.md

 # Acknowledgments

-Many of JavaScript's warts and gotchas were unknown to me, hidden in the [text of the ancients] until I re-discovered the forgotten knowledge through extensive use of [property testing].
+Many of JavaScript's `Date`s warts and gotchas were unknown to me, hidden in the [text of the ancients] until I re-discovered the forgotten knowledge through extensive use of [property testing].
 As such, [fast-check] deserves a huge shout-out for job well done, without which none of us would be able to enjoy the manipulation of dates in JavaScript without major headache.

 [text of the ancients]: http://www.ecma-international.org/ecma-262/5.1/
 [property testing]: https://en.wikipedia.org/wiki/Property_testing